- Code ENVS3013

 Upon successful completion, students will have the knowledge and skills to:

-- Analyse the relationships between large-scale ocean-atmosphere processes and regional-local climates, using simple statistical techniques.
+- Interpret the relationships between large-scale ocean-atmosphere processes and regional and global climates, using simple statistical techniques.

-- Synthesise their understanding of climate processes at a range of scales to explain the applications of climate modelling in research and policy contexts.
+- Synthesise their understanding of processes that influence climate variability and change, and their application to research and policy contexts.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.